andreburgaud/jwt/README.md

 # JSON Web Token (JWT)

-The initial version takes the command `--extract` and a JWT token, either a string with option --string, or one or multiple files, then print the content of the header and payload to the output in valid JSON format.
+The initial version of this tool takes a command **extract**, `--extract` or `-x`, and a [JSON Web Token](https://jwt.io/) (JWT), either as a string with option `--string`, or as one or multiple files passed as arguments, then prints the content of the header and payload to the output in valid JSON format.

 ## Usage Examples